agencyenterprise/alpha-ai-avatar-sdk-react/README.md

 ## Examples

 You can find a simple example application in the `examples` folder of the library.
 This example demonstrates how to configure and use the SDK in a React project.

+## Documentation

+For a detailed overview of all supported configurations, please refer to our comprehensive [documentation](docs/).

 ---